25 Brain-Boosting Foods That May Keep You Sharp

 A top source of ALA, flaxseed is a good way for vegetarians and vegans to add healthy fats to their diet.
-And preliminary research suggests that ALA may have a positive impact on Alzheimer’s disease.
+And a 2016 study in Advances in Nutrition suggests that ALA may have a positive impact on Alzheimer’s disease.
 The only trick is figuring out how to work the seeds in.
 Sprinkle a tablespoon of ground flaxseed over salad, hot or cold cereal, or in a smoothie to get your daily fix.
 Don’t miss the 10 healthy reasons you should be eating more flaxseed.

 - Ginger Hultin, RD, a spokesperson for the Academy of Nutrition and Dietetics

 - Annals of Neurology: “Dietary intakes of berries and flavonoids in relation to cognitive decline”

 - Nutrients: “The Impact of Epicatechin on Human Cognition: The Role of Cerebral Blood Flow”

 - The Journal of Nutrition, Health & Aging: “A cross sectional study of the association between walnut consumption and cognitive function among adult us populations represented in NHANES”

 - Journal of Cerebrovascular Disease & Stroke: “Sulforaphane Protects against Brain Diseases: Roles of Cytoprotective Enzymes”

 - Journal of the Academy of Nutrition ad Dietetics: “Low Vitamin K Intakes in Community-Dwelling Elders at an Early Stage of Alzheimer’s Disease”

 - Journal of Agricultural and Food Chemistry: “Concord Grape Juice Supplementation and Neurocognitive Function in Human Aging”